Date & Time

 Deep dive & study plan

-Under the hood, the calculator leans on the calculator converts each date into an absolute timestamp, finds the difference in milliseconds, and then expresses the gap in days and weeks. for add/subtract modes it offsets the start date by the requested number of days.—that’s why we surface the full expression (“Date Calculator”) directly above the interactive widget.
-When you embed that formula inside H2s or supporting paragraphs, you help both humans and crawlers understand what entity the page represents.
+The math behind it: The calculator converts each date into an absolute timestamp, finds the difference in milliseconds, and then expresses the gap in days and weeks.
+For add/subtract modes it offsets the start date by the requested number of days.

 Quick retention checklist